wanikirtesh/anyMocker/README.md

 ## Logging and Monitoring

-With Anymocker, you’re always in the loop:
+With anyMocker, you’re always in the loop:

 - **Real-Time Insights:** The `log` object captures everything from info-level messages to detailed debug logs.
 These logs are prominently displayed in the application’s UI.
 - **Detailed Activity Logs:** Every interaction, parameter, and decision point is logged for transparency and troubleshooting.